Matt25969/ci-project-k8s/README.md

 **2.** Go onto the Jenkins pod and run `docker login` to give jenkins access to your dockerhub.

-n.b.
-All references to docker images in the deployment yaml files will need to be changed to your dockerhub username.
-Using the dockerhub branch for this project (and the jenkins branch for the previous project), this can be done using and environment variable
+*n.b.
+All references to docker images in the deployment yaml files will need to be changed to use your dockerhub username.
+Using the dockerhub branch for this project (and the jenkins branch for the previous project), this can be done using and environment variable*

     export DOCKER_USER=<dockerhub-username>